-What is superintelligence?
+What is superintelligence (ASI)?

 by Stephen M. Walker II, Co-Founder / CEO

-What is superintelligence?
+What is superintelligence (ASI)?

-Superintelligence refers to hypothetical artificial intelligence (AI) that surpasses human intelligence across most economically valuable or intellectually demanding tasks.
+Superintelligence refers to hypothetical artificial super intelligence (ASI) that surpasses human intelligence across most economically valuable or intellectually demanding tasks.
 It includes learning ability, creativity, problem-solving, and emotional intelligence.
 Superintelligence could outperform humans in virtually all activities due to its potential to self-improve, access vast amounts of information, and operate on a speed and scale beyond human capability.
 The concept is a popular subject in AI safety and ethics, with debates focusing on its potential benefits and risks.

 It can also refer to a property of problem-solving systems, such as superintelligent language translators or engineering assistants, whether or not these high-level intellectual competencies are embodied in agents that act in the world.